 The lack of a free service can be frowned upon by many users, mostly novices who don’t understand the costs of running so many servers and keeping them private on its entirety.

-However, the fact that its features cannot be accessed without paying a fee can make the client seem a bit exclusive and premium-like, which, in our opinion, isn’t bad judgment, given the number of supported countries and servers provided to you as well as its guarantee to not store any activity or traffic log on their servers.
+However, the fact that its features cannot be accessed without paying a fee can make the client seems a bit exclusive and premium-like, which, in our opinion, isn’t bad judgment, given the number of supported countries and servers provided to you as well as its guaranteed to not store any activity or traffic log on their servers.

 You should also take into consideration that once you purchase a subscription plan for ExpressVPN, you can install the service on five different devices simultaneously using the same access code.
 The plans they offer are: